 Related parties Relationship Bank of America, National Association - Seoul Branch Branch of the immediate holding company Bank of America, National Association - Shanghai Branch Branch of the immediate holding company BofA Securities Japan Co Limited Subsidiary of the ultimate holding company Merrill Lynch Malaysian Advisory Sdn.
 Bhd.
-Subsidiary of the ultimate holding company Merrill Lynch International Subsidiary of the ultimate holding company Merrill Lynch International Bank Limited Subsidiary of the ultimate holding company Merrill Lynch (Asia Pacific) Limited Subsidiary of the ultimate holding company Merrill Lynch Global Services Private Limited Subsidiary of the ultimate holding company

-Key management personnel The key management personnel of the Bank consists of (i) All Directors of the Bank (ii) Senior management of the Bank Related parties of key management Close family members and dependents of key (i) personnel (deemed as related to the management personnel Bank) Entities that are controlled, jointly controlled or (ii) significantly influenced by, or for which significant voting power in such entity resides with, directly or indirectly by key management personnel or its close family members
+Subsidiary of the ultimate holding company Merrill Lynch International Subsidiary of the ultimate holding company Merrill Lynch International Bank Limited Subsidiary of the ultimate holding company Merrill Lynch (Asia Pacific) Limited Subsidiary of the ultimate holding company Merrill Lynch Global Services Private Limited Subsidiary of the ultimate holding company Key management personnel The key management personnel of the Bank consists of (i) All Directors of the Bank (ii) Senior management of the Bank Related parties of key management personnel (deemed as related to the Bank) (i) Close family members and dependents of key management personnel Danny (ii) Entities that are controlled, jointly controlled or significantly influenced by, or for which significant voting power in such entity resides with, directly or indirectly by key management personnel or its close family members